AbdelkaderMkd/ArcVite/README.md

 # ArcVite 🌍⚡️

-> Next Generation Web Map Viewer with the ArcGIS Maps SDK for JavaScript
+> Next Generation Web Map/Scene Viewer with the ArcGIS Maps SDK for JavaScript

 ## Overview

-This project is a web map viewer application that demonstrates the features of the [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/).
-The official ArcGIS documentation lacks relevant examples for using JavaScript with ES Modules and modern frameworks like React (Vue, Angular..).
-To address this gap, I have created a modern and up-to-date project that summarizes the popular features with a simple and minimal setup to help you get started.
+This project is a viewer that displays a Web Map (and Scene) and demonstrates the features of the [ArcGIS JavaScript API](https://developers.arcgis.com/javascript/latest/).

 ## Demo